Ideas that Help you Succeed

 It wasn’t always this way.
-In The Time Before, send a very large book of all of your properties to past guests, you put a shiny brochure in the racks at service stations and a very expensive ad in the back of Travel + Leisure and crossed your fingers.
+In The Time Before, you'd send a mailer to past guests, you put a shiny brochure in the racks at service stations and a very expensive ad in the back of Travel + Leisure and crossed your fingers.
 If you were around long enough, you could count on word of mouth to get you through.
 Oh, how times have changed.

 Hopefully, by now you’ve accepted that OTAs are a fact of life for VR.
 We can debate whether their fees are too high relative to the value they deliver, but that’s not what this article is about.
 It’s about treating those fees as an investment and making the most of it.